TrustedFirmware-M/tf-m-extras/docs/partitions/dice_protection_environment/dice_protection_environment.rst

 the public key.

-- If the input certificate context (certificate linked to component context) is already finalised, then it creates a new leaf certficiate with no measurements.
+- If the input certificate context (certificate linked to component context) is already finalised, then it creates a new leaf certificate with no measurements.

 - If the input certificate context is not finalised, then it creates a leaf certificate with all the measurements accumulated for that certificate context.